zoranmarjanovic/fcg-test-1/README.md

 - Cleaning up the APP and validations
 - Introduction of Webpack to have more flexibility for performance
 - Optimization (React memoization to avoid re-render.)
-- Error Boundaries to sustain the APP even if the error exisit.
+- Error Boundaries to sustain the APP even if the error exist.
 - Better Git Commit
 - More test cases.
 - Better loader